 Similarities 1: Blade Material

-The blade core of both knives is made from high-graded CROMOVA 18 stainless steel.
-This steel is exclusively designed for Global knife and knife sets.
+The blade core of both knives is made from high-grade CROMOVA 18 stainless steel.
+This steel is exclusively designed for Global knives and knife sets.

 Similarities 2: Handle Material